Fir121/bpdc_gpt_chatbot/README.md

 Still in initial stage - testing.

 Uses chatgpt API to activate a chatbot which is trained on BPDC data.
 Flask app.
+Venv included at chatbot/

 ## Instructions